MichaelKremser/lxcscripts/README.md

 ## restart-lxc

-Restarts a container, in fact just calls lxc-stop and lxc-start.
+Restarts a container by calling lxc-stop and lxc-start and waits for the file "/run/dhclient.eth0.pid" to be created.

 ## create_container_*